speechki-book/speechki-open-api/hermes/index.md

   { event: 'speechki-close-editor', data: {} }
 `

+If there is no data related to the event, data field will be `null`.

 For right now there is only one event which signals order closing.

 ## Swagger Doc